 A Jokes Book

-The Funny Dictionary: An A–Z of Kids' Funny Definitions (2018) is a book of genuine mistakes, perpetuated by school children.
+The Funny Dictionary: An A–Z of Kids' Funny Definitions (2018) is a book of genuine mistakes, perpetrated by school children.
 More broadly described as a book of humorous blunders, The Funny Dictionary belongs to one of the most persistent and popular of all book forms.